SmartKalea Data

 Homes (download PDF)

-Sensors located in some streets of the Old Town, Center, Sancho el Sabio and Altza and Txomin-Enea district measure pedestrian flow on the corners of Calle Mayor, Narrika, Puerto, San Jerónimo, 31 de Agosto, Fermín Calbetón, San Lorenzo , Sancho el Sabio, Paseo de Altza, Kristobaldegi, Goikoenea, Antzieta, Easo, San Martín, Pedro Egaña and Peñaflorida.
+Counting sensors installed in the areas of the Old Town, the Centre, and the neighbourhoods of Sancho el Sabio, Altza and Txomin-Enea have monitored the flow of traffic through the following streets: Mayor, Narrika, Puerto, San Jerónimo, 31 de agosto, Fermín Calbetón, San Lorenzo, Iñigo, Sancho el Sabio, Paseo de Altza, the roundabout giving access to Txomin, Kristobaldegi, Goiekoenea, Paseo de Antzieta, Easo, San Martín, Pedro Egaña and Peñaflorida.

 What would you like to measure?